92green/enty/packages/enty-docs/src/content/tutorial/glossary.md

 ## Schema
 A stand alone class that can normalize and denormalize a single layer of data.

+## Shape
+Shapes are the key peice of information required by a schema.
+For an [EntitySchema] it is [Structural Schema], for an [ObjectSchema] it is an object literal describing its relationships.

 ## Structural Schema
 A schema that describes how to traverse a specific shape of data.